Federal judge says new DACA rules are invalid - KESQ

 Federal judge says new DACA rules are invalid

-Chad Wolf was not legally serving as acting Homeland Security secretary when he signed rules limiting DACA applications and renewals, and those rules are now invalid, a federal judge ruled Saturday.
+Chad Wolf was not legally serving as acting Homeland Security secretary when he signed rules limiting applications and renewals for the Deferred Action for Childhood Arrivals program, and those rules are now invalid, a federal judge ruled Saturday.

-Wolf in July issued a memo saying that new applications for DACA, the Obama-era program that shields certain undocumented immigrants from deportation, would not be accepted and renewals would be limited to one year instead of two amid an ongoing review.
+Wolf in July issued a memo saying that new applications for DACA, the Obama-era program that shields undocumented immigrants who came to the US as children from deportation, would not be accepted and renewals would be limited to one year instead of two amid an ongoing review.

-The Supreme Court blocked a Trump administration attempt to end the program and the memo sought to buy time while the administration decided its next steps.
+The ruling is another defeat for the Trump administration, which is now unlikely to be able to address DACA and the fate of Dreamers.
+The administration tried ending the program in 2017, but the US Supreme Court blocked their attempt in June.
+The memo invalidated on Saturday had sought to buy time while the administration decided its next steps.
+The President has been successful in achieving many immigration limits, but has not been able to significantly dismantle DACA, the now eight-year-old program.

 Saturday’s ruling would be subject to appeal if the US government chooses to do so.